semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ##### ES6

-TODO Semgrep is able to track data through the definition of exports for es6:
+Semgrep Pro Engine is able to track data through the definition of exports for es6:

 ```js
 export function readUser() {